Dom-Bot7190/7190Command/README.md

 ### The code starts with OI.java

 OI stands for **O**bject **I**nterface.
-Pretty self explanitory, it function as the interface between the physical objects and controls and the code.
+Pretty self explanitory, it functions as the interface between the physical objects and controls and the code.

 When we plug the joystick in, this is the file it talks to as you can see in these lines here:
 ```java